iegomez/mosquitto-go-auth/README.md

 When option jwt_aclquery is not present, AclCheck will always return true, hence all authenticated users will be authorized to pub/sub to any topic.

+#### Password hashing

+When using local mode, a hasher is expected.
+For instructions on how to set a backend specific hasher or use the general one, see [Hashing](#hashing).

 #### Prefixes